Philosophy. Moral Psychology. Moral Injury. Aesthetics. University Leadership & Ethics.

 Christa Acampora

-Christa Acampora serves as the Buckner W. Clay Dean of the College and Graduate School of Arts & Sciences at the University of Virginia.
+Christa Acampora serves as the Buckner W. Clay Professor of Philosophy and Dean of the College and Graduate School of Arts & Sciences at the University of Virginia.
 Her philosophical research and teaching focus on modern European philosophy, moral psychology, and aesthetics, and her administrative areas of expertise include faculty recruitment and advancement as well as student success.
 She has led numerous projects that span the full spectrum of disciplines and professions, and she is a champion of public scholarship and community-engaged learning.

 Acampora is author, co-author, or editor of seven books, and has published dozens of articles and book chapters.
 Her philosophical interests range from conceptions of responsibility to the beauty of baseball.
 Her current work examines various forms of moral breakdown and what they can show us about morality more generally.